Mixelate/mix.js/README.md

 ## 💥 Apliko: A TypeScript Discord.js framework

 Apliko is a Discord.js framework aimed at ```making the work of professionals easier and faster```.
-It provides older implementations of Discord API components to make both implementation and execution faster.
-On top of that it uses a collection of applications to accomplish common tasks in Discord bots.
+It uses a collection of applications to accomplish common tasks in Discord bots.
 These include slash commands, channel controllers, questionnaires, and panels.

 ## Use Apliko in your project
 Apliko has not yet been published to NPM so you'll have to add a file dependency.
 Simply clone this repository into a new folder, and add this line to your depdendencies in package.json